SkygearIO/chat-SDK-iOS/docs/UIKit/ConversationListView.md

 ## Conversation List View
 ==========================

-Conversation List View helps to fetch conversations which the user is attending.
+Conversation List View displays a list of conversations in which the user is participanting.

-You can create your View Controller and extending the Conversation List View and directly set it as the `Custom Class` in your storyboard.
+You can customize the Conversation List View by creating your own view controller that extends the Conversation List View.
+Make sure you set your own view controller as the `Custom Class` in your storyboard.

 ```swift
 import SKYKitChat